Welcome to our grammar lesson about Spanish Possessive Adjectives and Pronouns.

 El mío es verde.

-Mine is green. (“mine” is representing a noun that is not explicitly mentioned but it is understood.
-For example, it could be “my notebook”).
+Mine is green. (“El mío” is playing the role of a noun that is not mentioned.
+For example, it could be “mi coche”, my car).

 Mi impresora es más moderna que la tuya.

-In the following sentences and short dialogs, fill the gaps in your mind or on a piece of paper using Possessive Adjectives.
-After completing the exercise, check the solutions at the end of this post.
+In the following sentences and short dialogs, fill the gaps in your mind or on a piece of paper using Spanish Possessive Adjectives and Pronouns.
+After completing the exercise, check the solutions below:

 – ¿Este móvil es tuyo?